Are you looking for a career change? Then there is nothing to worry about. You can do it now, and that too like a pro.

 Failing to decide can not only increase one’s frustration and discontentment level but is also an opportunity cost due to the time and experience that one loses due to starting a new job later than sooner.

-Therefore, while it is crucial to think of the financial and other critical aspects before taking the vital step of a job or career change, it is also imperative that the decision is taken in a timely and well thought out manner so that the life ahead is filled with hope and dreams, not regrets.
+Therefore, while it is crucial to think of the financial and other critical aspects before taking the vital step of a job, it is also imperative that the decision is taken in a timely and well thought out manner so that the life ahead is filled with hope and dreams, not regrets.

 4) Think of the pros, more than the cons